CloudyUnity/ScholsVault2025/Modules/Code/ADS/Topics/Hashmaps/Explanation.md

 	Less wasted space and better cache performance
 	More sensitive to poorly designed hash functions
 	On collision find next empty slot and insert
-	$M > N$ must be true
-	With $N=M/2$ mean displacement is $\sim 3/2$
+	$M > N$ must be true otherwise displacement could be infinite With $N=M/2$ mean displacement is $\sim 3/2$
 	With $N=M$ mean displacement is $\sim \sqrt{\pi M/8}$
-	#todo
-		How are there any slots left?
-Wouldn't displacement be infinite?
 	Probe Count
 		Given $N = aM$
 		Search Hit = $\sim \dfrac{1}{2} (1 + \dfrac{1}{1-a})$